rpeszek/my-blogs/posts/2023-05-01-FP-quality-errors-p0.md

 Note the above _Law of Convenience_ applies here: this code reuses existing JSON parsers to create the parser for `Favorite`, and this parser is very easy to implement.
 This also looks elegant, and seems to principally fit the `Alternative` very well.
-There is no special JSON representation of `Favorite`, rather we use JSON representations of the constituent types `Pet`, `Composer`, etc.  This approach does not fuss with data constructor tags eliminating some JSON size overhead and works well with structurally typed callers (e.g. TypeScript).
+There is no special JSON representation of `Favorite`, rather we use JSON representations of the constituent types `Pet`, `Composer`, etc.  This approach does not fuss with data constructor tags eliminating some JSON size overhead and looks ideal for structurally typed callers (e.g. TypeScript).
 But, this approach has issues.

 Assume this has some frontend UI.
 Assume that a user enters information about her favorite four legged friend and that does not parse for some reason (e.g. frontend JSON encoding of `Pet` is incorrect).
 The error message from the parser will say something like